 How to Forward OTP Verification Codes to Another Device

-You can forward OTP verification codes to another device automatically using PhoneLeash.
-Once installed on your Android phone or iPhone, PhoneLeash detects incoming SMS verification codes and forwards them to your email -- or on Android, directly to another phone via SMS -- within seconds, no manual copying required.
+You can forward OTP verification codes to another device automatically using PhoneLeash on Android.
+Once installed, PhoneLeash detects incoming verification codes -- whether they arrive as SMS or as RCS chats -- and forwards them to your email or directly to another phone via SMS, within seconds.
+No manual copying required.

 If you have ever been stuck waiting for a login code on a phone that is in another room, another country, or locked in a desk drawer, you know the frustration.
 OTP (one-time password) codes are the backbone of two-factor authentication, and they are tied to a single phone number.
 That creates a real problem when the device receiving those codes is not the device you are actually using.